 Nick Helm: All Killer, Some Filler: Online: 2020

 Regular favourite Nick Helm appeared to Always Be Comedy in April 2018 for a work-in-progress headline set which did not disappoint.
-Helm’s on-stage act is a hard-hitting yet endearing beast who intimidates his audience, but the joke is always on him.
+Helm’s on-stage act was a hard-hitting yet endearing beast who intimidated his audience to the point of some walking out, but the joke was always on him.
 The new work-in-progress was mostly delivered from standing on a table and featured a song that had to be recited to perfection before attempting to carry on with the rest of the set.
 This worked brilliantly ranting at the audience for getting the lyrics wrong.
 His targeting of me crying with laughter at him in the row was truly inspired and hilarious.
 The more aggressive and insulting he was to me, the more I laughed.
-As ever, the combination of helplessness and despair he projected on stage was an absolute joy to watch.
+Even though some of the audience were in shock, the combination of helplessness and despair the comedian projected on stage was an hilarious to watch.